 CT or CAT Scan (Computerized Axial Tomography)

 Whole-body low-dose computed tomography (WBLDCT) is the new standard for evaluating myeloma bone disease.
-Computerized axial tomography (CT or CAT) scan uses X-ray technology to create a three-dimensional digital image of the body that is more precise than X-ray and can provide clear, detailed images of bone lesions.
+Computerized axial tomography (CT or CAT) scan uses X-ray technology to create a three-dimensional digital image of the body that is more precise than X-ray.
+Also, a CT scan can provide clear, detailed images of bone lesions.

-Positron emission tomography, or PET, requires that a patient be injected with fluoro-deoxyglucose (FDG), a sugar-fluorine compound that is taken up by the body's actively multiplying cells.
-The areas with the highest concentrations of fluorine "glow," and can indicate actively growing cancer cells.
+Positron emission tomography (PET) requires that a patient be injected with fluoro-deoxyglucose (FDG), a sugar-fluorine compound that is taken up by the body's actively multiplying cells.
+The areas with the highest concentrations of fluorine glow and can indicate actively growing cancer cells.

-PET scans are the only imaging study that includes extramedullary disease, which is myeloma that grows outside the bone marrow.
-PET scanning is included in the IMWG's consensus statement on assessment of response to treatment.
-The IMWG states that PET scans are a requirement, along with either Next Generation Flow (NGF) or Next Generation DNA Sequencing (NGS)—both of which analyze tissue from the bone marrow—to assess minimal residual disease.
+The IMWG's consensus statement on assessment of response to treatment includes PET scanning.
+The IMWG states that PET scans are required, along with either Next-Generation Flow (NGF) or Next-Generation DNA Sequencing (NGS)—both of which analyze tissue from the bone marrow—to assess minimal residual disease.
 Only PET scans are able to detect areas where myeloma is growing both outside and inside the bone marrow.

 PET/CT combines PET and CT scans in sequential studies, allowing the radiologist to perform a CT scan of areas that light up on PET.

 - Doctors can monitor a patient's changes over time because these scans provide information about past damage and current cancer activity.